vkhazin/mortgage-rates-alexa-bot/README.md

 ## Design

 * Use https://github.com/vkhazin/mortgage-rates-service service to fetch mortgage rates
-* Respond to intent: 'Hey Alexa, what todays mortgage rates!'
+* Respond to an intent triggered by: 'Hey Alexa, what are today's mortgage rates!'
-* Read out the lowest mortgage rate in each category
+* Read out the lowest mortgage rate in each category, not to exceed 5 (parameter stored in lambda environment variable)
-* Ask whether to read all rates for a provider
+* Ask whether to read all rates for a provider: 'Would you like to hear all quotes for a specific provider?'
+If so, please say: "Yes, for" and the provider name'
-* If answered: 'Yes, ${provider-name}'
+* If user has answered: 'Yes, ${provider-name}'
 * Read out all rates for the selected provider
 * Otherwise, end the interaction